luki3k5/yatapp-elixir/README.md

 | enable_websocket | Enable websocket integration | `false` | required | optional |
 | var_prefix | Prefix to values in translations. | `%{` | optional | optional |
 | var_suffix | Suffix for values in translations. | `}` | optional | optional |

+### Store

+You can choose where you want to store your translations.
+The default `store` is the `Yata.Store.ETS` table.
+The other store you can set is `Yatapp.Store.PersistentTerm` or write your own module.

+### Parsers

+There're two parsers `json_parser` and `translation_file_parser`. `json_parser` is used to parse the response from API for `json` files used to fetch translations through Websocket.
+The second one is `translation_file_parser` which is used to parse downloaded files.
+Both are set to `Json` parser by default.